 Performing all over the East Coast and Midwest, their new Album “In Your Maze” is now available.

 Finger leads the Christian Finger Band in New York City, featuring the core unit of Vadim Neselovskyi and Adam Armstrong, as well as world-renowned guest musicians Rich Perry, Donny McCaslin, Dave Stryker, Zack Brock, and Dan Tepfer.

-THE MAKING OF BREATHE-LIVE VIDEO
+THE MAKING OF IN YOUR MAZE VIDEO

-Christian Finger and Peter Knoll, both born in Germany, currently reside in New York City while Cincinnati native Christopher Braig is a resident of St. Louis Missouri.
+Christian Finger and Peter Knoll, both born in Germany, currently reside in New York City while Cincinnati native Christopher Braig is a resident of St. Louis, Missouri.
 Their current release In Your Maze was recorded at Brooklyn Bull Studio in Brooklyn, New York.

-The recording was made using the highest-end vintage analog microphones,

-preamps, and processors and was engineered, mixed and mastered by Bob Weir.
-All of the songs on the album are spontaneous, unrehearsed compositions except for Song For Sean wich is featured in the New York Jazz Film Festival Award-Winning Film Jimmy McGary The Best Jazz You Never Heard.
+The recording was made using the highest-end vintage analog microphones, pre-amps, and processors and was engineered, mixed and mastered by Bob Weir.
+All of the songs on the album are spontaneous, unrehearsed compositions except for Song For Sean which is featured in the New York Jazz Film Festival Award-Winning Film Jimmy McGary The Best Jazz You Never Heard.